detoix/nlp_synonyms/README.md

 # nlp_synonyms
-Set of scripts which create word corpus and use it to substitute words in ms word.
+Set of scripts which create word corpus and use it to substitute words in ms word - provide synonyms in curly brackets where possible.

-What it does:

 Input: Szybka bezpieczna pożyczka z atrakcyjną ratą.